 G10 - is a high-pressure fiberglass laminate that is hard a durable.
 It known to be extremely strong, resistant to chemicals and moisture.
 These features make it perfect for outdoor use.
 We offer a smooth textured finish.

 Resin - each handle is hand poured to achieve a unique patten.
 Then pressurized for stability.
 A durable material that is one-of-kind with no 2 set being the same.
-Not only is this material visually please it also very practical.
+Not only is this material visually pleasing it is also very practical.
 It is light weight and can with stand impact.
 In our impact testing we have found it to be contender with G10.
-The finish is smooth with a micro line finish that is not visible.
-It adds a micro texture that aids in grip.
+The finish is smooth with a micro line finish that is not visible but adds a micro texture that aids in grip.

 Carbon Fiber - is a polymer and is sometimes known as graphite fiber very strong and light weight.